SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 ## Executive Summary

 Over the past 15 years, global life expectancy has risen by 7.3%, reaching 71.62 years, while adult mortality rates have declined by 13.3%.
 Economic status remains a major factor, with high-GDP countries averaging 74 years of life expectancy compared to 65 years in lower-GDP nations.
-While BMI shows some correlation, healthcare quality and economic strength have a much greater impact on life expectancy, highlighting the need for greater investment in healthcare and economic growth to address global disparities.
+While BMI shows some correlation, healthcare quality and economic strength appear to have a much greater impact on life expectancy, highlighting the need for greater investment in healthcare and economic growth to address global disparities.

 ## Insights Deep Dive